Cancer pharmacogenomics: HER2

-BRC-ABL
+BCR-ABL

 The majority of chronic myelogenous leukemia cases are caused by a rearrangement between chromosomes 9 and 22.
 This results in the fusion of the genes BCR and ABL.
 This atypical gene fusion encodes for unregulated tyrosine kinase activity, which results in the rapid and continuous division of white blood cells.
 Drugs known as tyrosine kinase inhibitors target BCR-ABL, and are the standard treatment for chronic myelogenous leukemia.
 Imatinib was the first tyrosine kinase inhibitor discovered with high specificity for targeting BCR-ABL.
 However, after imatinib was used as the first-line therapy, several BCR-ABL-dependent and BCR-ABL-independent mechanisms of resistance developed.
 Thus, new second-line and third-line drugs have also been developed to address new, mutated forms of BCR-ABL.
 These include dasatinib, nilotinib, bosutinib, and ponatinib.

 Pharmacokinetic genes

 Cancer pharmacogenomics has also contributed to the understanding of how pharmacokinetic genes affect the exposure to cancer drugs, which can help predict patient sensitivity to treatment toxicity.
 Some of these findings have been successfully translated into clinical practice in the form of professional guidelines from the Clinical Pharmacogenomics Implementation Consortium (CPIC) or other institutions.